openpreserve/jpylyzer/doc/README.md

 ## Exporting to HTML

-Run the script [mdToDeliveryFormats.sh](mdToDeliveryFormats.sh) to export the Markdown file to the folllowing delivery formats:
+Run the script [mdToDeliveryFormats.sh](mdToDeliveryFormats.sh) to export the Markdown file to the following delivery formats:

 1. Jekyll template with HTML that can be used to replace the on-line manual on the jpylyzer homepage (file  [userManual.html](https://github.com/openpreserve/jpylyzer/blob/gh-pages/userManual.html))